kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 ![Power supply panel](./images/power_supply.jpg "Dual power supply")
 1. Ensure the **AC power failure alarm** switch is in the '**on**' position.
 As long as DC power is present, the alarm will sound if the AC supply is interrupted.
 1. Connect the **laptop's power supply** to AC power and the DC power inlet on the left side of the latop.
-!.
-Optional: Connect the **mouse** to the USB port on the right side of the laptop.
+1. Optional: Connect the **mouse** to the USB port on the right side of the laptop.
 (The trackpad can be unrelaible when operated with sweaty fingers.)
 1. Locate the **red** Ethernet cable.
 This has a standard RJ45 plug on one end, and a rugged RJ45-in-an-XLR-shell plug on the other.
-Connect this end to either of the two RJ45 sockets on the side of the flight-case, and the standard RJ45 to the fiddly Ethernet socket on the left side of the laptop next to the power inlet.
+Connect this end to *either* of the two RJ45 sockets on the side of the flight-case, and the standard RJ45 to the fiddly Ethernet socket on the left side of the laptop next to the power inlet.
-1. Locate appropriately long **coaxial cables** (stored separately in in the crate of timing stuff) and connect the male N-connectors to the RFID aerials (which should have right-angle N adaptors attached), and the male RP-TNC connectors to the female RP-TNC connectors on the tag reader (passing the cables through the holes in the side of the flight-case).
+1. Locate the **long coaxial cables** (stored separately in in the crate of timing stuff) and connect the male N-connectors to the RFID aerials (which should have right-angle N adaptors attached), and the RP-TNC plugs to the RP-TNC jacks on the tag reader (passing the cables through the holes in the side of the flight-case).
 The far-side aerial should be the one covered in ScotchLite retro-reflective tape.
 ![RP-TNC aerial connctions on RFID tag reade](./images/aerial_connections.jpg "RP-TNC aerial connctions on RFID tag reader") By convention, we connect the near-side aerial to channel 1 on the tag reader, and the far-side aerial to channel 2.
 (This makes it easier to determine which isn't working properly if there's a fault.)
-1. Optional (only needed **for writing tags**): Locate the short coaxial cable with male TNC connector on one end and a male RP-TNC connector on the other, and use this to connect the 'desktop' aerial to channel 3 of the tag reader.
+1. Optional (only needed **for writing tags**): Locate the short coaxial cable with a TNC plug on one end and RP-TNC plug on the other, and use this to connect the 'desktop' aerial to channel 3 of the tag reader.
 ![TNC connector on desktop aerial](./images/desktop_aerial_TNC.jpg "TNC connector on desktop aerial") **Ensure that you've got the cable the right way round by paying particular attention to the central pins of these confusingly stupid connectors.**
 1. Attach the camera to a tripod, and connect it to one of the **USB ports** on the left side of the laptop.